Auxiliary iterative schemes for the discrete operators on de Rham complex: Numerical experiments

 We compute the auxiliary Maxwell eigenvalue problem using LOBPCG method with different preconditioners.
 Figure \ref{LOBPCG_Maxwell} shows the convergence histories of the first 20 eigenvalues on Domain 1 with the mesh of level 5 ($ h = \pi/64 $).
 All of the ILU(0), SAIT$(0.05, 10)$ and MGVC$(l,5)$ preconditioners can efficiently reduce the iteration counts.
-After getting the eigenpairs of the auxiliary problems, we recompute the numerical eigenvalue using the eigenvectors and the original and the auxiliary operator.
-Table \ref{recompute_Domain_1} shows that the smallest nonzero eigenvalues can be easily recognized through recomputing.
-Table \ref{recompute_Domain_2} show the eigenvalues on Domain 2 with the mesh of level 5 ($ h = \pi/64 $).
-As there is a hole in this domain, the Betti number is $ 1 $.
+After getting the eigenpairs of the auxiliary problems, we recompute the numerical eigenvalues using the original eigenvalue problem by \eqref{recompute_matrix}.
+Table \ref{recompute_Domain_1} shows that the desired smallest nonzero eigenvalues on Domain 1 can be easily identified through recomputing.
+Table \ref{recompute_Domain_2} show the eigenvalues on Domain 2.
+As there is a tunnel in this domain, the Betti number is $ 1 $.
 The first eigenpair in this auxiliary eigenvalue problem corresponds to the only one harmonic form in the cohomology space.
-Table \ref{Maxwell_eig_domain_1} and \ref{Maxwell_eig_domain_2} show the convergence of the auxiliary eigenvalue problem on different meshes.
+Table \ref{Maxwell_eig_domain_1} and \ref{Maxwell_eig_domain_2} show the convergences of the auxiliary eigenvalue problems with different preconditioner on the two domains.